Application Requirements for On-Campus Programs

 10. Do I need to upload my bachelor’s diploma to my application?

 Domestic applicants are not required to upload the bachelor’s diploma as long as their official transcripts show the degree has been awarded.
 International applicants will have to upload a copy of their bachelor’s diploma in original language and in English translation.
 If you haven't graduated and have no bachelor's diploma, please upload a provisional certificate to your application.

-Only domestic applicants who would like to be considered for diversity fellowships need to submit a diversity essay.
-It is not required for international applicants.
+It is optional.
+Only if you would like to be considered for recruitment fellowships, you then need to submit a diversity essay.

 You can describe your leadership, work experience, service experience, or other significant involvement with racial, ethnic, socio-economic, or educational communities that have traditionally been underrepresented in higher education, and how these experiences would promote a diversity of views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
 Please keep it short, ideally in one page.
 Please also include your US high school name and address in the beginning of your essay.